oss-mirror/isc-bind9/doc/arm/reference.rst

 may determine that COOKIE is not supported by the remote server and not add a COOKIE EDNS option to requests.

+The ``tcp-on-no-cookie`` clause determines whether the local server falls back to TCP if it discovers that the remote server does not support the DNS COOKIE EDNS option.
+The default is ``yes``.

 .. _statschannels:

 ``statistics-channels`` Statement Grammar